United places huge order with Boeing to replace aging planes - NewsBreak

 United places huge order with Boeing to replace aging planes

-United Airlines said Tuesday that it ordered 100 new Boeing 787s, a large, twin-aisle jetliner, to replace planes that are nearing retirement age and allow United to expand its international flying.
+United Airlines said Tuesday that it ordered 100 new Boeing 787s, a large, twin-aisle jetliner, to replace planes that are nearing retirement age and allow United to expand its international routes.

 United also added to its order book for the smaller Boeing 737 Max, which is used on domestic flights.